rainnic/bash-scripts/shuffle_files_into_a_folder/README.md

 Shuffle a list of files into a folder
 =====================================

 The script removes empty spaces and the special characters (', " and -) from the files and then it shuffles them by adding a random number followed by an underscore.
+For the MP3 files it shuffles also the ID3 tags and it has a special feature to add them starting from the filename (if it is renamed like this: Album_name-Artist_name-Title_name.mp3).

 # Usage
 First you have to check the SETTINGS section of the script and change if is necessary: